Click each tab below for a description of the topic and representative papers. See the "Publications" page for a complete list of papers.

 Microbiome Data Analysis

 The human microbiome is the totality of all microorganisms in and on the human body.
 These microbes play a significant role in human metabolism and energy generation and are crucial to human health.
-Our group's research focuses on analyzing the human microbiome and addresses the challenges of analyzing compositional data.
+Our group's research focuses on analyzing the human microbiome and addressing the challenges of analyzing compositional data.

 Representative papers: